Jaguar

 Frequently Asked Questions

-They are opportunistic hunters with a diet of over 85 species.
-Their favorites include peccaries, deer, and capybaras, but they are famous for eating 'hard' prey like turtles, tortoises, and caimans, using their powerful bite to crush shells and skulls.
+Jaguars are opportunistic hunters with a huge diet.
+Their favorites include peccaries (wild pigs), deer, and capybaras, but they are also famous for eating caimans, turtles, and large fish.

 Record Jaguar at your habitat